leobudima/elogii-blog/content/scheduling-and-route-optimization-software.md

 ## Why scheduling is all about route optimization software

-We could continue discussing the topic on and on, but at this point it’s clear: Delivery scheduling is all about route optimization.
-And route optimization is all about delivery scheduling.
+We could continue discussing the topic on and on, but at this point, it’s clear: Delivery scheduling is all about route optimization.
+And route optimization is all about [**planning better delivery schedules**](https://elogii.com/blog/how-to-plan-better-delivery-schedules/ "how to plan better delivery schedules").

 So, we’ll leave you with these two takeaways:

-1. You’re last-mile delivery operations will fail unless you integrate delivery scheduling with route planning.
-And your route planning will fail unless you start using route optimization to plan more efficient routes.
+1. **Your last-mile delivery operations will fail unless you integrate delivery scheduling with route planning.
+And your route planning will fail unless you start using route optimization to plan more efficient routes.**

-2. You won’t be able to integrate delivery scheduling, route planning, and route optimization without a software solution.
+2. **You won’t be able to integrate delivery scheduling, route planning, and route optimization without a software solution.**

 But we’re here to help.